ra1101/deploySamIsLostSprint3/SPRINT3.md

     * More pair/mob programming sessions
     * Additional Jira/Slack/Github integrations
   * Acceptance Criteria:
-    * We are more productive, Feature turnaround time improved, Velocity improved
+    * We are more productive: Feature turnaround time improved (tasks are completed within 24 hrs after started), Sprint velocity improved from 13 to 16 for the next two sprints
     * Each person pair programmed with at least 2 other teammates (knowledge share)